Adversarial training approach for local data debiasing: Related work

-While these approaches are effective at addressing fairness, one of their common drawbacks is that they do not preserve the interpretability of the data.
-One notable exception is the method proposed by Xu, Yuan, Zhang and Wu~\cite{xu2018fairgan} called \textsf{FairGan}, which is the closest to ours, even though their objective is to learn a fair classifier on a dataset that has been generated such that it is discrimination-free and whose distribution on attributes is close to the original one.
-Our approach further diverges from this work by the fact that their approach is a direct application of the original GAN framework coupled with a second adversary (whose task is to reconstruct the sensitive attribute from samples that successfully fooled the first discriminator), while ours can be rightfully compared to an auto-encoder coupled with the same adversary.
+All these previous approaches does not preserve the interpretability of the data, in the sense that the modified profile lives in a different space than the original one.
+One notable exception is \textsf{FairGan}~\cite{xu2018fairgan}, which maintains the interpretability of the profile.
+Their objective is to learn a fair classifier on a dataset that has been generated such that it is discrimination-free and whose distribution on attributes is close to the original one.
+While \textsf{FairGan} generates a synthetic dataset close to the original data while being discrimination free, one key difference with \gansan is that \textsf{FairGan} cannot be used to sanitize directly a particular profile.
 Following a similar line of work, there is a growing body of research investigating the use of adversarial training to protect the privacy of individuals during the collection or disclosure of data.
-For instance, Feutry, Piantanida, Bengio and Duhamel~\cite{feutry2018learning} have proposed an anonymization procedure based on the learning of three sub-networks: an encoder, an adversary and a label predictor.
+Feutry, Piantanida, Bengio and Duhamel~\cite{feutry2018learning} have proposed an anonymization procedure based on the learning of an encoder, an adversary and a label predictor.
 The authors have ensured the convergence of these three networks during training by proposing an efficient optimization procedure with bounds on the probability of misclassification.
 Pittaluga, Koppal and Chakrabarti~\cite{pittaluga2019learning} have designed a procedure based on adversarial training to hide a private attribute of a dataset.
-While the aforementioned approaches do not consider the interpretability of the representation produced, Romanelli, Palamidessi and Chatzikokolakis~\cite{romanelli2019generating} have designed a mechanism to create a dataset that preserves the original representation.
+Romanelli, Palamidessi and Chatzikokolakis~\cite{romanelli2019generating} have designed a mechanism to create a dataset preserving the original representation.
 They have developed a method for learning an optimal privacy protection mechanism also inspired by GAN~\cite{tripathy2017privacy}, which they have applied to location privacy.
-Here, the objective is to minimize the amount of information (measured by the mutual information) preserved between the sensitive attribute and the prediction made on the decision attribute by a classifier while respecting a bound on the utility of the dataset.
+The objective is to minimize the amount of information (measured by the mutual information) preserved between \sensAttr{} and the prediction made on the decision attribute by a classifier while respecting a bound on utility.
+With respect to the local sanitization and \emph{randomized response techniques}, most of them are applied in the context of privacy protection~\cite{wang2016using}.
+Our approach is among the first that places the protection of information at the individual level as the user can locally sanitize his data before publishing it.